gridsome/gridsome.org/docs/layouts-pages-templates.md

 # Layouts, Pages & Templates

+Gridsome template system is divided into 3 parts:

+- **Pages:** This is the main pages and endpoints for your site.
+F.ex mywebsite.com/blog
+- **Layouts:** These are used for to wrap Pages and Templates.
+Like header and footer.
+- **Templates:** Used for single source endpoints.
+F.ex a blog post template for WordPress

 ## Pages

 All `.vue` files in the `src/pages` directory will become the pages for your